Efficient Image-to-Image Diffusion Classifier for Adversarial Robustness: Experiments

 \subsubsection{CIFAR-100.}

 We compare the robust performance on CIFAR-100 against $\text{PGD}^{20}$, FGSM, MIFGSM, CW and AutoAttack $\ell_{\infty}$ ($\epsilon=8/255$) on the lower part of Table \ref{tab:cifar10that}.
 Our IDC maintains competitive standard accuracy with CNN-based classifiers with AT.
 As for the robust accuracy, the IDC can improve by 4.7\%, 10.7\%, 8.5\% over ResNet-18 and 1.7\%, 6.6\%, 4.7\% over WideResNet32 against $\text{PGD}^{20}$, FGSM, MIFGSM attack.
-It also shows competitive performance against CW attack.
-As for AutoAttack, IDC maintains 17.7\% robust accuracy compared with zero effectiveness of CNN-based methods without AT.
+It also shows competitive performance against CW attack and AutoAttack.